T-Mobile Merger 'Synergies' Culminate In Massive 12 Hour Nationwide Outage

 Again though, there are a few problems here.
 The outage wouldn't have happened if the FCC hadn't ignored all warnings and objective data and rubber stamped the gigantic, cumbersome, and unnecessary job and competition eroding deal (before commissioners had even read their own staff's impact analysis, no less).
 Pai has spent the last three years pandering to the telecom industry by giving it everything it wants, including the death of privacy and net neutrality protections, merger approval, and a few feckless wrist slaps for one of the biggest privacy scandals in modern internet history.

 Now comes a point when he's supposed to actually "investigate" a problem, and there's not much faith that anything will come of it.
 T-Mobile won't willingly admit the merger integration caused the outage, and given he has a vested interest in defending his merger approval, Pai isn't likely to admit as much either.
+T-Mobile could very easily lie here and provide a reasonable-sounding alternative explanation for the outage, and the FCC--beholden as they are--wouldn't challenge this in the slightest.
+The only way to determine T-Mobile was telling the truth would be a full investigation--the kind this FCC would never actually do because it conflicts with Pai's hands off ideology.

 Regulators don't always need to actually regulate.
 Often it's beneficial if they don't.
 But they need to retain the impression that they're tough, objective, and could take action at any time so that companies know that there are penalties for malfeasance and incompetence.
 But when you spend three years mindlessly pandering to an industry you used to work for, the message is sent loud and clear: you will face no serious repercussions for pretty much anything of note.